Pellucid marginal degeneration: Signs and symptoms

 Pain is not typically present in pellucid marginal degeneration, and aside from vision loss, no symptoms accompany the condition.
 However, in rare cases, PMD may present with sudden onset vision loss and excruciating eye pain, which occurs if the thinning of the cornea leads to perforation.
 While PMD usually affects both eyes, some unilateral cases have been reported.

 PMD is characterized by bilateral thinning (ectasia) in the inferior and peripheral region of the cornea.
 The distribution of the degeneration is crescent or arcuate shaped.
 The cornea just above the region of thinning is of normal thickness, and may protrude anteriorly, which creates an irregular astigmatism.
 This is described as a "beer belly" appearance since the greatest protrusion occurs below the horizontal midline (unlike keratoconus).
 Normally, PMD does not present with vascularization of the cornea, scarring, or any deposits of lipid.

 Pathophysiology

 PMD is an idiopathic, non-inflammatory condition.
-The thinning of the corneas may approach 20% of normal thickness.
+The thinning of the cornea may approach 20% of normal thickness.
 There may be an increase in the number of mucopolysaccharides in the corneal stroma.
 The Bowman's layer of the cornea may be absent, irregular, or have ruptured areas.